-(1) The City Council may adopt resolutions or ordinances to set financial policies to assure the financial strength and accountability of the City.
+- 1. The City Council may adopt resolutions or ordinances to set financial policies to ensure the financial strength and accountability of the City. - 2.
 The City Manager shall develop Administrative Directives and general procedures for implementing the City Council's financial policies